-TThe following time-in-force settings can be specified for various types of orders:
+TThe following time-in-force settings can be specified for orders:

-GTC (Good-till-Cancelled) — the default setting applied to all limit orders.
-Open GTC orders are awaiting execution until they are cancelled explicitly or filled.
+GTC (good-‘til-cancelled) — the default setting applied to all limit orders.
+Open GTC orders are awaiting execution until they are cancelled explicitly by a trader or filled.

 GTD (good-‘til-date) — can be applied to limit and stop limit orders.
 Such orders remain listed in the order book until a specified date or until they are cancelled by a trader.
 By that time the order can be partially executed.